General Form of a Polynomial

 - The Degree of the polynomial is n

-- an is not equal to zero (because then there would be no xn term)
+- an is not equal to zero (otherwise no xn term)